-- Apply industry standard coding guidelines published by the American Medical Association (AMA), World Health Organization (WHO) and American Hospital Association (AHA) to patient medical records using electronic health records and encoder software. - Describe official coding guidelines and accurately apply them to all inpatient and outpatient settings. - Apply medical terminology and accurately identify and describe anatomical directions, body planes, and major anatomical structures, functions and pathopharmacology as they relate to the human body. - Accurately assign CPT, ICD-CM, ICD-PCS and HCPCS coding guidelines to diagnoses, procedures and medical records for services as part of the health insurance reimbursement process. - Describe the purpose and impact of the Healthcare Insurance Portability and Accountability Act (HIPAA) and apply policies and procedures to insure compliance with regulations and standards. - Identify reimbursement methodologies for major types of

-- government and commercial health plans, including Medicare, Medicaid, Health Maintenance Organization (HMO), Preferred Provider Organization (PPO) and Point-of-Service (PSO) plan. - Explain the purpose of medical coding and discuss how applicable laws and regulatory compliance issues impact the healthcare work place. - Explain the essentials of healthcare statistics and how the data collection process, maintenance of data, and organizational reporting impact healthcare resource utilization decisions.
+- Apply industry standard coding guidelines published by the American Medical Association (AMA), World Health Organization (WHO) and American Hospital Association (AHA) to patient medical records using electronic health records and encoder software. - 2.
+Describe official coding guidelines and accurately apply them to all inpatient and outpatient settings. - Apply medical terminology and accurately identify and describe anatomical directions, body planes, and major anatomical structures, functions and pathopharmacology as they relate to the human body. - Accurately assign CPT, ICD-CM, ICD-PCS and HCPCS coding guidelines to diagnoses, procedures and medical records for services as part of the health insurance reimbursement process. - Describe the purpose and impact of the Healthcare Insurance Portability and Accountability Act (HIPAA) and apply policies and procedures to insure compliance with regulations and standards. - Identify reimbursement methodologies for major types of government and commercial health plans, including Medicare, Medicaid, Health Maintenance Organization (HMO), Preferred Provider Organization (PPO) and Point-of-Service (PSO) plan. - 7.
+Explain the purpose of medical coding and discuss how applicable laws and regulatory compliance issues impact the healthcare work place. - 8.
+Explain the essentials of healthcare statistics and how the data collection process, maintenance of data, and organizational reporting impact healthcare resource utilization decisions.

-The Medical coding and Electronic Health Records program is available online.
-The priority enrollment deadline for the online program is May 15, which means the application and requirements such as placement scores, transcripts from previously attended schools, tuition deposit must be received, and online orientation completed.
+The priority enrollment deadline is May 15, which means the application and requirements such as placement scores, transcripts from previously attended schools, tuition deposit must be received, and online orientation completed.